William Montagu (judge)

-Sir William Montagu SL (c.1618 – 26 August 1706) was an English judge and politician who sat in the House of Commons variously between 1640 and 1695.
+Sir William Montagu (c.1618 – 26 August 1706) was an English judge and politician who sat in the House of Commons variously between 1640 and 1695.

 Life

 Montagu was a younger son of Edward Montagu, 1st Baron Montagu of Boughton and his second wife Frances Cotton.
 He was educated at Oundle School and admitted to Sidney Sussex College, Cambridge on 15 April 1632.
 He was admitted to the Middle Temple on 22 October 1635.

 In April 1640, Montagu was elected Member of Parliament for Huntingdon in the Short Parliament.
 He was called to the bar on 11 February 1642.

 In 1660, Montagu was elected MP for Cambridge University in the Convention Parliament.
 He was elected MP for Stamford in 1661 for the Cavalier Parliament and sat until 1676.
 He became Attorney-General to Queen Catherine in 1662, holding the post until 1676.
 He was Treasurer of the Middle Temple in 1663 and Autumn reader in 1664.
 In 1676 he became Serjeant-at-Law and was Chief Baron of the Exchequer from 1676 to 1686.